Discovering and Explaining the Representation Bottleneck of DNNs: Representation bottleneck

-Interestingly, as Figure \ref{fig:control_interactions}(a) shows, we can consider that the output change $\Delta v(r_1,r_2)$ mainly encodes interactions whose orders are in the range of $[0, r_2n]$.
-The weight coefficient $\tilde w^{(m)}$ of the $m$-th order interaction reached a peak at the $r_1n$-th order in $\Delta v(r_1,r_2)$.
+\end{small} Interestingly, as Figure \ref{fig:control_interactions}(a) shows, we can consider that the output change $\Delta u(r_1,r_2)$ mainly encodes interactions whose orders are in the range of $[0, r_2n]$.
+The weight coefficient $\tilde w^{(m)}$ of the $m$-th order interaction reaches a peak at the $r_1n$-th order in $\Delta u(r_1,r_2)$.

-\textbf{Encourage/penalize interactions of specific orders.} Based on the above analysis, $\Delta v(r_1,r_2)$ only contains partial interactions of the $[0,r_2n]$-th orders.
-Hence, we propose two losses based on $\Delta v(r_1,r_2)$, which encourage and penalize the DNN to use interactions of specific orders for inference, respectively.
-The first loss $L^+$ forces the DNN to mainly use interactions encoded in $\Delta v(r_1,r_2)$ for inference, thereby boosting the learning of these interactions. \begin{small}
+\textbf{Encourage/penalize interactions of specific orders.} Based on the above analysis, $\Delta u(r_1,r_2)$ only contains partial interactions of the $[0,r_2n]$-th orders.
+Hence, we propose two losses based on $\Delta u(r_1,r_2)$, which encourage and penalize the DNN to use interactions of specific orders for inference, respectively.
+The first proposed loss $L^+(r_1,r_2)$ forces the DNN to mainly use interactions encoded in $\Delta u(r_1,r_2)$ for inference, thereby boosting the learning of these interactions. \begin{small}